Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Post-Processing-Propagating-NaNs.md

 ### Finding NaNs and Infs

+To find the root cause of a NaN/Inf, HDRP includes a debug mode which displays pixels that contain NaNs/Infs in a recognizable color.
+To use this debug mode:

+1. Open the Render Pipelines Debug window (menu: **Window > Render Pipeline > Render Pipeline Debug**).
+2. Go to **Rendering** and set **Fullscreen Debug Mode** to **NanTracker**.

-To find the root cause of a NaN/Inf, you can use frame debugging tools such as [RenderDoc](https://renderdoc.org/).
+This helps you to see if there are actually NaNs/Infs on screen and which material causes them.
+However, if you need more information, such as which particular draw call causes the issue, you can use frame debugging tools such as [RenderDoc](https://renderdoc.org/).
 For information on how to use RenderDoc to capture frames in Unity, see [RenderDoc integration](https://docs.unity3d.com/Manual/RenderDocIntegration.html).

+#### RenderDoc

 After you capture a frame, RenderDoc can display pixels with a NaN/Inf value as pure red, which helps you to find NaN/Inf values because it is much easier to see than the standard white/black pixels that HDRP renders for invalid values.
 To do this, in the Texture Viewer, open the **Overlay** drop-down and click the **NaN/Inf/-ve Display** option.